 Don't get discouraged over a cancelled flight just yet.
 The best way to handle an off-schedule flight is to call the airline as you wait on line at the ticket desk.
 There's a good chance you'll reach a phone agent first.
 Equally as important, you won't have to negotiate with the same frazzled agent who's dealt with dozens of similarly disgruntled fliers.
 These are the things airlines won't tell you (but every flier should know).

 While a last-minute upgrade might seem like a good idea—especially if you often find yourself falling ill on flights—the seats in the middle of the plane are best for those with motion sickness.
 "A plane is like a seesaw.
-If you're in the middle, you don't move as much," Patrick Smith, pilot and author of Cockpit Confidential told Reader's Digest.
+If you're in the middle, you don't move as much," Patrick Smith, pilot and author of Cockpit Confidential told Reader's Digest as one of the secrets your airplane pilot won't tell you.
 More worried about safety than nausea?
 This is how to survive a plane crash.

 Because carry-on requirements vary by airline (9"x14"x22" is standard for Delta, United, and American Airlines; Southwest allows 10"x16"x24") it's best to confirm space allotments and measure your bag before you pack.
 And if you stuff it to capacity, measure the suitcase again before you leave.
 Avoid these common suitcase packing mistakes.

 You never check airport monitors for flight information

 While it's great to subscribe to flight-status updates on your smartphone (sign up for these when you check in to your flight), don't use them as your only source of information.
 Airport monitors are still your best bet for the most up-to-date information.
 Double check your gate before you get on the trolley that takes you to the other side of the facility.
 (By the way, here's a map with airport Wi-Fi passwords all over the world.)